orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

 * `orbeon/contact` form in "list, edit, create and save form data" scenario
 * `orbeon/contact` form in "list and review form data" scenario

-This is because both scenarios need a different configuration for the summary page buttons.
+This is because both scenarios need a different configuration for the Summary page buttons.

 ## See also